 • automatic payments (template payments that are automatically made with a certain frequency — for example, monthly).

-In addition to payments, the RBS system provides the client with other banking operations — depending on the bank and the set of services for which the agreement between the client and the bank provides.
+In addition to payments, the RBS system provides the client with other banking operations, depending on the bank and the set of services for which the agreement between the client and the bank provides.

-An alternative to paying with a bank card is payment using the Internet banking system (in banking terminology — remote banking systems, RBS).
-As a rule, this is a website that provides users with direct access to their bank account and allows them to perform various banking operations (including non-cash payments).
 To access the account, the user must enter a name and password.
-Unlike mobile payments using a bank card, the RBS system can use several levels of protection, for example, confirmation of transactions using one-time passwords sent to the client via SMS messages or the use of an electronic signature.
+Unlike mobile payments using a bank card, the RBS system can use several levels of identity theft protection, for example, confirmation of transactions using one-time strong passwords sent to the client via SMS messages or the use of an electronic signature.

 Payment via the Internet using an electronic wallet is the movement of virtual money with a real equivalent.
 Electronic wallets, along with bank cards, are also used to pay for goods and services over the Internet.
 Users can replenish them in various ways: through a bank card, a special prepaid card, or a payment terminal.